 Talk about a revolution

-The realization that individualism is key is progress, but can we expect individuals with different traits, skills and personalities to turn into an army of academics, all with the same arbitrary skill set, just because we give them space to endulge their individualism?
+Let's take a step back, though.
+What does it mean to be an academic?
+Being an academic implies being obedient, diligent, good at abstract cognition.
+Can we really expect individuals with different traits, skills and personalities to turn into an army of academics, all with this very skill set, just because we give them space and endulge their individuality?
 When we stop enforcing the defined rules of spelling in class as vigorously as before, for example, we shouldn't be surprised when children come up with indivudal rules of spelling and thus fail our standardized tests.

-Can we force people to become academics?
-How much change is actually possible from environmental intervention?
+Even more important can we force people to turn into academics?
+How much change in a persons faculties is actually possible from environmental intervention?
 Can we shift the percerntage of people who are unacademic today towards the academic end with public education?
-Studies suggest a high covariance of IQ (*) between relatives within the same environment compared to a noticably but not dramatcally lower covariance of IQ between relatives in different environments.
-Additionally, other studies showed that while mental ability in an environment of high socio-economic status seems to be stable between generations, mental abilities between generations vary more strongly in environments of low socio-economic status (SES)
+Let's take IQ as an indicator of academic-ness here(*).
+Studies suggest a high covariance of IQ between relatives within the same environment compared to a noticably but not dramatcally lower covariance of IQ between relatives in different environments.
+Additionally, other studies showed that while mental ability in an environment of high socio-economic status seems to be stable between generations, mental abilities between generations vary more strongly in environments of low socio-economic status.

+In other words: Starve a sequoia and it won't grow as high as it could.
+Nurture a sequoia and it'll soar into the air.
+That still doesn't mean that nurturing a bonsai will turn it into a sequoia.
 What does this mean?
-Apparently, we cannot in fact foster and boost over generations all the people in our society who have been classified as unacademic to the point of eventually turning them into academics.
-The vision of a society where everyone is an academic is dead.
+Apparently, we cannot in fact foster and boost all the people in our society who have been classified as unacademic to the point of eventually turning them into academics, not even over multiple generations.

 The goals of public education

-Without realizing it, people, who want everyone to have the chance to become an academic, implicitly accept the goal set during the industrial revolution: growing skilled, obedient, abstractly thinking workers with the precision of machines.
-When realizing that everyone is different, we shouldn't set out to work on changing the people to fit into an ideal template of an academic even harder, but instead change our goals to adjust our education to suit the individual needs of our children.
+Without realizing it, people, who want everyone to have the chance to become an academic, implicitly still worship at the altar of academicness.
+They accept the goal set during the industrial revolution: growing skilled, obedient, abstractly thinking workers with the precision of machines.
+When we realize that everyone is different, does this mean we should set out to turn everyone into drones with the same skill set?
+Shouldn't we perhaps instead change our goals and adjust our educational system to suit the individual needs of each of our children.

 Indeed, while everybody has an opinion on what is wrong with our educational system today, nobody talks about what should be achieved with education - the actual goals of our public education.
 What do we actually want?

-Previously, the inventors of public education during the industrial revolution sought to prepare new generations for working in the economy (which is a macro-economical goal), recently this was reinterpreted as preparing them for being well off economically (which is a more indivual goal, but it still depends on the economy to define which people are actually needed and will thus be well off financially).
+Previously, the inventors of public education during the industrial revolution sought to prepare new generations for working in the economy, recently this was reinterpreted as preparing them for being well off economically -- an individualistic goal which ironically still depends on the economy to define which people are actually needed and will thus be well off financially.

-However, there are many goals that are not met by the current system: Long gone are the days when companies didn't care about soft-skills and collaboration.
+There are many desirable goals that are not met by the current system: Economically, the days are long gone when companies didn't care about soft-skills and collaboration, for example.
 On a personal level we might want our children to be prepared for life, with inter-personal, self-organization and self-determination skills.
 From a cultural perspective, we might want to pass along the cultural heritage of our society while preparing them for the globalized world.
 From a societal perspective we might want them to take on their responsibilities of active participants in our democracy.

 So, why should everybody be an academic?
-And why do we treat people who cannot be squeezed into the template of an academic like losers?
-What do we even have to gain from that?
+And why do we treat people who cannot be squeezed into this template like losers?
+What do we as a society even have to gain from that?

 The shortcomings of our current educational system are not answered by taking the individuality in people as a starting point for turning them into a homogenous army of people with the same arbitrary skill set.
-The answer is to fully embrace the individual skill set ofo every person.
-To change the goals of education at its core.
+We need to fully embrace the individuality of every person.
+The goals of education need to be changed at its core.

-We need to have a public debate about what we, each and every one of us in society, actually expects and wants from the education our children receive, so that hopefully when our children one day ask us, why they have to go to school we have a real answer.
-But, when education really has changed for the better, maybe they won't even ask that question anymore.
+We need to have a public debate about what each and every one of us in society actually expects from the education our children receive.
+We need to discuss what future we want our children to live in and how we want to prepare them for it.
+And hopefully, when our children one day ask us, why they have to go to school, we have a real answer.
+But, when education really has changed for the better, maybe they won't even have ask that question anymore.